munificent/craftinginterpreters/book/methods-and-initializers.md

 bytes immediately when interpreting the `OP_CLOSURE` instruction.

-Here our approach is a little different because from the VM's perspective, each instruction to define a method is a separate standalone operation.
+Here our approach is a little different because from the VM's perspective, each instruction to define a method is a separate stand-alone operation.
 Either approach would work.
 A variable-sized pseudo-instruction is possibly marginally faster, but class declarations are rarely in hot loops, so it doesn't matter much.